 Forming one-third of the group Saffire—The Uppity Blues Women, Gaye Adegbalola also released several blues albums on her own.
-After several years of working in the blues music industry as a teacher and music reporter, Adegbalola released “Bittersweet Blues,” an album that contained covers of songs from artists including Ma Rainey, Bessie Smith, and Nina Simone.
+After several years of working in the blues music industry as a teacher and music reporter, Adegbalola released “Bittersweet Blues,” an album of covers of songs from artists like Ma Rainey, Bessie Smith, and Nina Simone.

 Big Freedia: ‘Queen Diva’ (2003)

-Rapper Big Freedia usually self-identifies as a gay man while also going by she/her female pronouns and referring to herself as the “queen of diva.”
-Fittingly, her first album is titled “Queen Diva,” and it came after she released a handful of singles and performed multiple shows in New Orleans.
-Big Freedia’s lyrics are mainly known for being aggressive and sexual, and she remains active in the music scene today.
+Rapper Big Freedia usually self-identifies as a gay man while also proudly proclaiming herself the “queen of diva.”
+Fittingly, her first album, “Queen Diva,” came after she released a handful of singles and performed multiple shows in New Orleans.
+Big Freedia’s mainly known for being aggressive and sexual in her lyrics, and she remains active in the music scene today.

 Tonéx: ‘Out the Box’ (2004)

 Now known as B.Slade, Anthony Charles Williams II went by Tonéx during his career as a gospel singer, although he has covered a countless number of music genres across his several albums.
 “Out the Box” was during his time as Tonéx, capturing a live recording that had a crowd overcapacity.
-With 36 tracks, this two-disc set easily became a number one hit on the charts.
+With 36 tracks, this two-disc set easily became a #1 hit on the Top Gospel Album Chart.